MGMT 300. Principles of Management. 3 Credits.

 MGMT 410.
 Staffing: Recruitment and Selection.
 3 Credits.

 This course trains students in one of the major components (applicant recruitment and selection) for Human Resource professionals as well as managers.
 In doing so, students are introduced to the techniques of analyzing the effectiveness and appropriateness of various instruments used by professionals.
 Additionally, students are introduced to the strategies associated with the use of different recruitment and selection techniques.
-Prerequisites: MGMT 302, Junior or Senior standing, and declared COBPA majors only.
+Prerequisites: MGMT 302 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
 S.

 MGMT 412.
 Training and Development.
 3 Credits.

 This course trains students in one of the major components (employee training and development) for Human Resource professionals as well as managers.
 In doing so: students are introduced to the current state of employee training and development practices; acquire a basic understanding of key issues related to the structure, the methods, and the use of technology for the training of employees; and through readings, lectures, discussions, and presentations learn to apply learning theories in the development and implementation of a strategic employee training system.
-Prerequisites: MGMT 302, Junior or Senior standing, and declared COBPA majors only.
+Prerequisites: MGMT 302 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
 F.